abheetkansal/Learning-Portfolio--Artifact-7/Optimization Techniques/Simplex Method.md

 The simplex method provides an efficient and effective approach to solving linear programming problems.
 By following the principles and steps outlined in this guide, one can systematically find optimal solutions to a wide range of optimization problems.
 ```

-This Markdown document provides an overview of the simplex method, its implementation, and practical examples, suitable for a `.md` file.